 Leave, Cut, Dig.
 These magnificent heads generally unfurl in late spring to early summer and bloom for about 3 weeks.
 The heads will dry beautifully on the plant and can be left to feed wildlife, or you can harvest them for everlasting bouquets.
 The bulbs will perennialize in the garden and live for many years.
 To keep the plants thriving, we recommend digging and dividing the bulbs 3 to 4 years after planting.

-Which Varieties Do You Recommend?
+Which Varieties do you Recommend?

-Big purple globe-shaped flower in field Giganteum Allium: Perennial in zones 3-9.
+Perennial in zones 3-9.
 Gorgeous, gargantuan globes in the color of purple grapes!
 The globes of this largest-headed allium average 6 to 10 inches wide and grow atop stems from 3 to 5 feet tall.
 They are deer resistant and irresistible to pollinators.
 Giganteum is a favorite for cottage gardens, landscaping, beds, and borders.

-Schubertii Allium spiky pink flower in field Adobe Stock Schubertii Allium: Allium schubertii (also known as Tumbleweed allium) Perennial in zones 4-10.
+Allium schubertii (also known as Tumbleweed allium) Perennial in zones 4-10.
 These beautifully unusual alliums set off a blazing firework display in the garden!
 Stems reach just under 2 feet with heads 12 inches across.
 Unlike other alliums, the heads are not compact and tidy but rather consist of an explosion of thin flowers that give them a fascinating look.

-Purple globe shaped flower Globemaster allium Adobe StockGlobemaster Allium: Perennial in zones 3-9.
+Perennial in zones 3-9.
 This colossal globe allium is believed to be the largest variety!
 The extra-large lavender heads grow 8 to 10 inches across on 32-inch stems.
 These long-lasting blooms are super attractive to a range of pollinators and are a charming addition to the garden.